canonical/lxd/doc/howto/cluster_form.md

    `````{tabs}

    ````{group-tab} Authentication tokens (recommended)
-   If you configured your cluster to use {ref}`authentication tokens <authentication-token>`, you must generate a join token for each new member.
+   Generate a cluster join token for each new member.

    To do so, run the following command on an existing cluster member (for example, the bootstrap server):

        lxc cluster add <new_member_name>